State data is not provided by WhatCounts. If a contact does not have a state data in their profile, they will not be included in the Segment.

 - Segmentation Name = The name of state (ex: Florida, New York)

-- Segmentation Description = Subscribers located in (State)
+- Segmentation Description = Contacts located in (State)

 - For this we will create as many Segmentation Rules as needed for targeting purposes